life-itself/web3/claims/weird-culture.md

 1. Faustino, S. (2019).
 How metaphors matter: An ethnography of blockchain-based re-descriptions of the world.
 Journal of Cultural Economy, 12(6), 478–490. https://doi.org/10.1080/17530350.2019.1629330
 1. Penny, L. (2018).
 Four Days Trapped at Sea With Crypto’s Nouveau Riche.
 In BREAKERMAG. https://breakermag.com/trapped-at-sea-with-cryptos-nouveau-riche/
 1. Stephenson, W. (n.d.).
 Cryptonomicon.
 Harpers Review.
 Retrieved 2 March 2022, from https://harpers.org/archive/2022/03/cryptonomicon-bitcoin-maximalists-miami/
+1. Faustino, Sandra, Inês Faria, and Rafael Marques.
+2021.
+‘The Myths and Legends of King Satoshi and the Knights of Blockchain’.
+Journal of Cultural Economy 0 (0): 1–14. https://doi.org/10.1080/17530350.2021.1921830.
+1. Golumbia, David.
+2018.
+‘Zealots of the Blockchain: The True Believers of the Bitcoin Cult’.
+The Baffler, no. 38: 102–11.
+1. Lee, Seung Cheol.
+2020.
+‘Magical Capitalism, Gambler Subjects: South Korea’s Bitcoin Investment Frenzy’.
+Cultural Studies 0 (0): 1–24. https://doi.org/10.1080/09502386.2020.1788620.
+1. Mackay, Charles.
+2012.
+Extraordinary Popular Delusions and the Madness of Crowds.
+Simon and Schuster.
+1. Samman, Amin, and Stefano Sgambati. n.d.
+‘Financial Eschatology and the Libidinal Economy of Leverage’.
+Theory, Culture & Society (Forthcoming). https://doi.org/10.1177/02632764211070805.

 ## References